-Our playbook of direct consumer engagement, data insights, custom-built technology products, and exceptional physical beauty and wellness products is applicable across a broad range of geographies.
-We have seen rapid success in our international market launches, with sales outside of the United States accounting for approximately 26% and 27% of our net revenue for the years ended December 31, 2022 and 2021, respectively.
+Our playbook of DTC engagement, data insights, custom build technology products, and best in class physical beauty and wellness products is applicable across a broad range of geographies.
+We have seen rapid success in our international market launches, and sales outside of the United States, which now account for approximately 25% of our total sales for the year ended December 31, 2020.
 Growing our geographic footprint will help grow our brand awareness, allow us to connect with new customers, and drive profitable growth.
-We intend to continue to invest in our digital business to provide our users with a differentiated global and local customer experience.
+We intend to continue to invest in our digital, DTC business to provide our users with a differentiated global and local customer experience.
 We have also invested and will continue to invest in our Kenzza platform, which helps us to efficiently develop and scale our presence in new geographies through a network of local content creators.
-To date, we have successfully scaled our brands in the United States, Canada, UK, various markets in Continental Europe, and Australia, and have plans to continue to grow our global footprint.
+To date, we have successfully scaled our IL MAKIAGE brand in the United States, Canada, UK, Australia, and Germany, and have plans to continue to grow our global footprint.
 We utilize a rigorous, data-driven geographic expansion approach to identify new markets that will be receptive to ODDITY brands.